‘Bachelorette’ Clare Crawley Flashes Skin In Bathtub Ahead Of Drama-Filled Episode

 “You’ve just blown up ‘The Bachelorette,'” he tells Clare.

 Clare is rumored to leave the show early after finding love with Dale Moss and not wanting to continue on with the process.
-Some viewers of the show made comments about Dale under her new bathtub post, assuming she is already well in a whirlwind romance in the real world.
+Some viewers of the show made comments about Dale under her new bathtub post, assuming she is already well into a whirlwind romance in the real world.

 “Looking at Dale?” one user asked of her side gaze.